bcleonard/100-days-of-code/r1-log.md

 # 100 Days Of Reading - R1 Log

-### Day 55: Friday, March 02, 2018
+### Day 55: Saturday, March 03, 2018

-**Today's Progress**:  Finished Chapter 9 of Essentialism: The Disciplined Pursuit of Less by Greg McKeown.
+**Today's Progress**:  Finished Chapter 10 of Essentialism: The Disciplined Pursuit of Less by Greg McKeown.

 **Thoughts**:  I've been reading daily, but I haven't been keeping track of it.